 There are some obvious rules to Tassie caving – It is imperative that you follow the marked trails, or if there is no marking (usually tape) then you follow the obvious tracks in the mud.
 Do not follow leads, even if they look tempting.
 Use washing stations if you come across them.
 Take care eating not to drop food scraps.
-Do not urinate or defacate in the cave, even in running water.
+Do not urinate or defecate in the cave, even in running water.
 Take care to lock gates when you leave.
 Avoid touching anything unless it is needed.
-And most important – BRING A CAMERA because you won’t believe your eyes.
+And most important – bring a good camera and a really bright torch, because you won’t believe your eyes.
 It is very different to caving in Buchan so be prepared.

 Usually it is desirable to have a local guide in Mole Creek (And Tasmania in general).
 There is one cave in particular that rates in the top 10 trips in the world (according to some) but due to recent vandalism and forced entry the author is not going to mention it by name.

 Also worth noting is a cave called Wet Cave.
 If you enter this cave 100m in you will come across a tape saying do not go further.
-PLEASE TAKE NOTE OF THIS!
-Tasmania has centre of the earth deed which means the landowners own the caves below their property, and Wet Cave is STRICTLY off limits by request of the landowner.
-And trust me, getting caught is easy.
+Please take note of this.
+Tasmania has centre of the earth deed which means the landowners own the caves below their property, and Wet Cave is strictly off limits by request of the landowner.

 A cave frozen in time

-Another cave worth quickly noting in Mole Creek is Baldocks Cave which was a tourist show cave around 100 years ago, which they shut down by never removed the ifrastructure from, and the whole cave was lighted by carbide!
-So the result is this labyrinth of pipes and ancient rails and structures.
+Another cave worth quickly noting in Mole Creek is Baldock’s Cave which was a tourist show cave around 100 years ago, which they shut down by never removed the infrastructure from, and the whole cave was lighted by carbide!
+So, the result is this labyrinth of pipes and ancient rails and structures.

 If you join a caving club no doubt you will have access to more information on Mole Creek.
 Interestingly Mole Creek is closer to Melbourne than Buchan is, but the bugger is getting there.
 Access to the Mole Creek caves is more strict that some states and they do individually check to make sure every member is an ASF member, and they are also strict on how many people can be in a cave at once, and how long there needs to be between 2 groups that want to do the same cave (EG, from memory most of the caves require 48 hours between trips).

-My advice for getting to Mole Creek from the mainland (from Melbourne) is to load up a 4wd (with trailor if needed) with all the caving gear and one driver.
+My advice for getting to Mole Creek from the mainland (from Melbourne) is to load up a 4wd (with trailer if needed) with all the caving gear and one driver.
 That driver takes the ferry on his or her own, and all other participants fly to Devenport where everyone meets first thing in the morning.
 You can be underground by lunch.
-There is a camp ground about 30 minutes drive from all of the main caves which is perfect and even has a creek running through it to wash your muddy gear at the end of the day.
+There is a campground about 30 minutes’ drive from all of the main caves which is perfect and even has a creek running through it to wash your muddy gear at the end of the day.

 If you never do another cave again, make sure you’ve at least gone to Mole Creek!

-The one cave I will mention in Mole Creek is Honeycomb – This is the ultimate beginners cave, not needing a permit, and you can spend hours down there going round in circles and linking up different parts of the cave to each other.
+The one other cave I will mention in Mole Creek is Honeycomb – This is the ultimate beginners cave, not needing a permit, and you can spend hours down there going round in circles and linking up different parts of the cave to each other.
 It is Swiss cheese!
-It is multi level and has a stream running at the lowest point, and has about 3 horizontal levels above that, as well as a spectacular daylight hole of about 35m which is bolted for SRT practice.
-This was the first proper pitch I ever abseiled, and i was TERRIFIED Again I cannot give out the location of Honeycomb but again it is marked on some maps and you will probably be able to find it.
+It is multi-level and has a stream running at the lowest point, and has about 3 horizontal levels above that, as well as a spectacular daylight hole of about 35m which is bolted for SRT practice.
+Again I cannot give out the location of Honeycomb but again it is marked on some maps and you will probably be able to find it.
 A great cave for beginners and so much fun trying to make sense of its layout.

 As always if you do enter, have a call out time and person on the surface, and have appropriate equipment.
-A local guide by the name of Deb Hunter runs tours in Honeycomb for a small fee.
-She is not a sponsor of Under-Victoria so i am unable to give details but she is easy to find.
+A friendly and knowledgable local guide by the name of Deb Hunter runs tours in Honeycomb and other caves for a small fee.
+She is not a sponsor of Under-Victoria, so I am unable to give details, but she is easy to find.
 I am however also mentioning Deb as a safety issue.
 If you are planning a trip to Mole Creek it is worth contacting her on the safety of doing certain caves in wet (flooding) conditions.
 She knows what sort of weather patterns cause flooding, and which caves flood quickly, and is usually happy to help visiting cavers.
-She is a long term friend of the author so feel free to email me if you would like an introduction, or if you would like to join one of her commercial groups.
+She is a long-term friend of the author so feel free to email me if you would like an introduction, or if you would like to join one of her commercial groups.

 Ida Bay and Hastings

-If you really know what you are doing, both on the surface and underground, have the detailed maps and surveys, have a good level of fitness, competent SRT skills, and are gerenally an experienced caver then you CAN techniclly go to these caves without a local guide.
-However I discourage it.
+If you really know what you are doing, both on the surface and underground, have the detailed maps and surveys, have a good level of fitness, competent SRT skills, and are generally an experienced caver then you can technically go to these caves without a local guide.
+However, I discourage it.
 There are too many variables, and the Tassie bush is an unforgiving environment.
-The STC (Southern Tasmanian Caverneers) are the local club, so if you are intrested they are the place to start.
+The STC (Southern Tasmanian Caverneers) are the local club, so if you are interested they are the place to start.

 Fitness is needed for Mystery Creek and Exit Caves as the trips are long and the walking to and from the caves is long and in dense hilly bush, with a lot of gear on your back.
 Not for beginners or the unfit.

 The third area I will mention is the Junee Florentine area.
-This is HARD, WET, TECHNICAL, DEEP and basically HARD CORE caving.
+This is hard, wet, technical, deep, cold and basically hard-core caving.
 The main system is Growling Swallet, which is an unforgiving cold hard and long cave.
 The deepest caves in Australia are Tachycardia Cave and Niggly Cave, both in this area.
-They are both of a similar depth of AROUND -375 metres, however there is a 20 odd metre error margin, so it is hard to pick which is really deeper, and it won’t be by much.
+They are both of a similar depth of AROUND -395 metres, however there is a 20 odd metre error margin, so it is hard to pick which is really deeper, and it won’t be by much.
 It is not for the faint hearted.
 There are several other caves in the area that also approach that depth, and many of them have impressive pitches.
-They are deep caves for Australia, but aren’t anything compared to the European super deep caves.
-Although to cavers who’ve grown up in Buchan they are pretty amazing.
+They are deep caves for Australia but aren’t anything compared to the European super deep caves.
+Although to cavers who’ve grown up in Buchan, they are pretty amazing.

 New caves, anyone?